Tory councillor expelled over BNP links

 A Conservative councillor has been expelled from the party after it emerged he had formerly been an activist for the BNP.

-Stephen Goldsack was listed as the BNP's "Scottish security adviser" in 2011, and was pictured holding its manifesto and wearing a rosette.
+Stephen Goldsack was listed as the far-right party's "Scottish security adviser" in 2011, and was pictured holding its manifesto.

 He was elected as a Scottish Conservative councillor in North Lanarkshire last year.